eriksank/alt-regex-engine/README.md

 Kleene operators
 ----------------

-In his work throughout the 1950s, [Stephen Kleene](http://en.wikipedia.org/wiki/Stephen_Kleene) introduced his concept of regular language operators.
+In his work throughout the 1950s, [Stephen Kleene](http://en.wikipedia.org/wiki/Stephen_Kleene) introduced the concept of regular language operators.

 _Note: Let's represent nothing by something: Traditionally, we represent nothing by `ε`.
 It stands for: nothing at all.
 So, yes, it is a bit paradoxical that we need something to represent nothing._